mikelikesrobots/mikelikesrobots.github.io/blog/2024-04-03-coordinating-with-lambda/index.md

 ![Explore Table Items button in DynamoDB](./img/explore-table-items.webp)

-This should reveal a screen with the current items in the table.
-It should contain the two test names you used for the Lambda functions:
+This should reveal a screen with the current items in the table - the two test names you used for the Lambda functions:

 ![DynamoDB table with Lambda test items](./img/table-items.webp)